-The application deadline is 4:30 pm, CST, Monday, July 10, 2017.
+The application deadline is 4:00 pm, CST, Monday, July 9, 2018.
 Applications not received electronically with all appendixes, exhibits and attachments on or before the specified deadline shall be disqualified.

-Market Study fees are due by no later than Thursday, June 22, 2017 at 4:30 CST.
-Application and Analysis fees must be computed and submitted by no later than Monday, July 10, 2017 at 4:30 CST in accordance with the Non-Refundable Fee Schedule specified within this section.
-Fees must be paid only by cashier's check, electronic wire transfer, or money order using the address as follows:
+Market Study, Application and Analysis fees are due by no later than 4:00 pm, CST, Monday, July 9, 2018.
+Application and Analysis fees must be computed in accordance with the Non-Refundable Fee Schedule specified within this section.
+Fees must be paid only by cashier's check, electronic wire transfer, or money order using the address and wiring instructions as follows: